-Mario Yanez is dedicated to envisioning and inspiring a transition toward life-sustaining, regenerative human communities.
+Mario Yanez is dedicated to envisioning and inspiring a transition toward life-sustaining, regenerative human cultures.
 He has an academic background in finance, information systems and ecology.
 He has several decades of experience applying systems thinking to developing and funding cutting-edge interventions supportive of a much-needed cultural evolution.
 As a whole-systems designer, he is working globally at various scales, implementing productive landscapes and ecosocial systems.
-As a scholar-practitioner, he is researching complexity and pathways toward cultivating wholeness in society and economy.
-Mario practices globally and is native to the Greater Everglades bioregion.
+As a scholar-practitioner, he is researching complexity and pathways toward cultivating wholeness and aliveness in society and economy.
+Mario resides in Portugal, practices globally and is native to the Greater Everglades bioregion.

 - 1989 – University of Miami: MBA in Finance and Strategic Management / BBA in Computer Information Systems

 - 2003 – Genesis Farm: Ecological Learning/Universe Story

 - 2004 – Florida International University: MA Environmental Studies with focus on bioregional solutions